istio/istio.io/content/en/docs/concepts/security/index.md

   name: allow-nothing
 spec:
   action: ALLOW
-  # the rules field is not specified, and the policy will never match.
+  # the rules field is not specified, and the policy will never match
 {{< /text >}}

 The following example shows a `DENY` policy that explicitly denies all access.
 It will always deny the request even if